 If your setup includes a large screen and a viewing spot close to it, a 4K display might provide a dramatically enhanced viewing experience.
-But, remember to ensure that your network can cater to the additional bandwidth requirements of 4K streaming.
+But remember to ensure your network can cater to the additional bandwidth requirements of 4K streaming.

 Ultimately, deciding between 1080p and 4K requires weighing the potential benefits in image quality against the increased demand on your network and hardware resources.
 Your specific needs, circumstances, and resources will determine the resolution that best suits your requirements.

 If you need more clarification about setting up your TV and optimizing your chosen resolution, consider utilizing professional TV installation services to ensure the best viewing experience.